kubernetes/minikube/docs/networking.md

 `minikube tunnel` runs as a separate daemon, creates a network route on the host to the service CIDR of the cluster using the cluster's IP address as a gateway.
-Adding a route requires root privileges for the user, and thus there are differences in how to run this operating
+Adding a route requires root privileges for the user, and thus there are differences in how to run `minikube tunnel` depending on the OS.

 Recommended way to use on Linux with KVM2 driver and MacOSX with Hyperkit driver: